benitoss/ColorLight_FPGA_boards/README.md

 # ColorLight_FPGA_boards
 Update IceStudio (Windows version) to support ColorLight 5A-75X, i5 and ICeSugar Pro FPGA boards.

-Mac and Linux version require of OpenFPGALoader version of each SO.
+The procedure of Mac and Linux IceStudio version is similar, but they require of OpenFPGALoader version for each SO.
 You can get the OpenFPGALoader compiled binary version from [here](https://github.com/YosysHQ/fpga-toolchain/releases/tag/nightly-20210418)

 ## New supported boards in IceStudio and Apio